-LXR/RXR activation, FXR/RXR activation, clathrin-mediated endocytosis signaling, acute phase response signaling and regulation of actin-based motility by Rho are highly associated with the pathogenesis and progression of diabetic retinopathy.
-Activation of LXR promotes reverse cholesterol transport and suppressed inflammatory response which in turn improve and inhibit the progression of diabetic retinopathy (Hazra et al., 2012).
-RXR is known to be associated with the progression of diabetic retinopathy (Roy et al., 2009), with RXR activation playing a key role in inhibiting high-glucoseinduced oxidative stress, systemic lipid and glucose metabolism, energy homeostasis, and inflammatory control.
-The role of the farnesoid X receptor (FXR) in relation to diabetic retinopathy had not been reported at this time; however, the role of FXR in diabetic nephropathy (Wang et al., 2010) and atherosclerotic lesion formation (Hartman et al., 2009) are well established.
-FXR is involved in microvascular or macrovascular complication of diabetes; hence, FXR may be related to the pathogenesis of diabetic retinopathy.
-Clathrin-mediated endocytosis is involved in the internalization of the ligand-receptor complex through clathrin-coated vesicles that initialize the intracellular signal transduction cascade in response to the stimulus.
-AGEs are known to accumulate within the neural retina of diabetics but the effect on neural dysfunction and depletion during retinopathy was poorly investigated (Stitt, 2003).
-Retinal microvascular endothelial cells express AGE-receptor and mediate endocytic uptake of AGEs eventually leads to increased retinal vascular cells toxicity, affecting capillary function (Stitt, 2003).
-Mizuno et al. (2010) reported that cellular degeneration, remodeling and cell death leading to emerging of new blood vessels which was observed in PDR was the consequence of excessive glutamate up-take by retinal vascular endothelial cells.
-As expected, acute phase response signaling pathway had played a causative role in the pathogenesis of diabetic retinopathy.
-Acute phase response is generally considered an adaptive response that restores homeostasis.
-However, excessive or persistent overexpression of acute-phase proteins can lead to tissue and organ damage (Gerhardinger et al., 2005).
-GTPases of the Rho family regulate the interaction between cells and extracellular matrix resulting in angiogenesis, vascular permeability, leukocyte migration and platelet formation in vivo.
-In the early stage of angiogenesis, GTPase Rho facilitates the endothelial cell retraction and release of junctional complex simultaneously further facilitating the vascular leakage (Cheresh & Stupack, 2008).
-Neovasculation is the main event in the proliferative stage of diabetic retinopathy and GTPase Rho may be a key regulator enzyme in the early stage of angiogenesis.
-Comparing this profile of vitreous (Gao et al., 2008; Wang et al., 2013; Yamane et al., 2003; Yu et al., 2008), similarities were noted in Table 2.
-This demonstrates that local (vitreous) changes in protein levels associated with pathogenesis and progression of diabetic retinopathy may be reflected systemically in the saliva.
+LXR/RXR activation, FXR/RXR activation, clathrin-mediated endocytosis signaling, 485 486 acute phase response signaling and regulation of actin-based motility by Rho are highly associated with the pathogenesis and progression of diabetic retinopathy.
+Activation of liver X 487 receptor (LXR) promotes reverse cholesterol transport and suppressed inflammatory response 488 which in turn improve and inhibit the progression of diabetic retinopathy (Hazra et al. 2012).
+489 Retinoid X receptor (RXR) is known to be associated with the progression of diabetic 490 retinopathy (Roy et al. 2009), with RXR activation playing a key role in inhibiting high-glucose-491 492 induced oxidative stress, systemic lipid and glucose metabolism, energy homeostasis, and inflammatory control.
+Role of farnesoid X receptor (FXR) in relation to diabetic retinopathy had 493 not been reported so far, however, the role of FXR in diabetic nephropathy (Wang et al. 2010) 494 and atherosclerotic lesion formation (Hartman et al. 2009) were well established.
+FXR is 495 involved in microvascular or macrovascular complication of diabetes; hence, FXR may be 496 related to the pathogenesis of diabetic retinopathy.
+Clathrin-mediated endocytosis is involved in 497 the internalization of the ligand-receptor complex through clathrin-coated vesicles that initialize 498 499 the intracellular signal transduction cascade in response to the stimulus.
+AGEs are known to accumulate within the neural retina of diabetics but the effect on neural dysfunction and 500 depletion during retinopathy was poorly investigated (Stitt 2003).
+Retinal microvascular 501 endothelial cells express AGE-receptor and mediate endocytic uptake of AGEs eventually leads 502 to increased retinal vascular cells toxicity, affecting capillary function (Stitt 2003).
+Mizuno et al 503 (Mizuno et al. 2010) reported that cellular degeneration, remodeling and cell death leading to 504 505 emerging of new blood vessels which was observed in PDR was the consequence of excessive glutamate up-take by retinal vascular endothelial cells.
+As expected, acute phase response 506 signaling pathway had played a causative role in the pathogenesis of diabetic retinopathy.
+Acute 507 508 phase response is generally considered an adaptive response that restores homeostasis.
+However, excessive or persistent overexpression of acute-phase proteins can lead to tissue and organ 509 damage (Gerhardinger et al. 2005).
+GTPases of the Rho family regulate the interaction between 510 cells and extracellular matrix resulting in angiogenesis, vascular permeability, leukocyte 511 migration and platelet formation in vivo In the early stage of angiogenesis, GTPase Rho 512 facilitates the endothelial cell retraction and release of junctional complex simultaneously further 513 facilitating the vascular leakage (Cheresh & Stupack 2008).
+Neovasculation is the main event in 514 the proliferative stage of diabetic retinopathy and GTPase Rho may be a key regulator enzyme in 515 the early stage of angiogenesis.
+Comparing this profile of vitreous (Gao et al. 2008; Wang et al. 516 2013; Yamane et al. 2003; Yu et al. 2008), similarities were noted in Table 2.
+This demonstrates 517 that local (vitreous) changes in protein levels associated with pathogenesis and progression of 518 diabetic retinopathy may be reflected systemically in the saliva.
+519